Skip to content

 Paediatric dose

-UK SPC, paediatric patients aged 6 months and older weighing <45 kg, single daily dose.
-Acute bacterial sinusitis / community-acquired pneumonia / acute bacterial skin and skin structure infections: 10 mg/kg/day for 3 days, or 10 mg/kg on day 1 then 5 mg/kg/day on days 2–5.
-Acute bacterial otitis media: single dose of 30 mg/kg, or 10 mg/kg/day for 3 days, or 10 mg/kg day 1 then 5 mg/kg/day days 2–5.
+Paediatric patients aged 6 months and older weighing less than 45 kg, by indication (multiple per-kg regimens are stated, so no single per-kg figure is recorded here).
+Acute bacterial sinusitis, community-acquired pneumonia, acute bacterial skin and skin structure infections: 10 mg/kg/day for 3 days, or 10 mg/kg on day 1 followed by 5 mg/kg/day on days 2-5.
+Acute bacterial otitis media: a single dose of 30 mg/kg, or 10 mg/kg/day for 3 days, or 10 mg/kg on day 1 followed by 5 mg/kg/day on days 2-5.
 Acute streptococcal tonsillitis and pharyngitis: 20 mg/kg/day for 3 days, or 12 mg/kg/day for 5 days.
+Safety and efficacy have not been established in children under 6 months of age for any indication, and there is no relevant use for acute exacerbations of chronic bronchitis in paediatric patients.
+The SPC carries weight-banded maximum daily dose and volume tables for the 20 mg/mL and 40 mg/mL suspensions.
+Verify against a children's formulary.

 Dose auto-extracted from UK Summary of Product Characteristics (SPC) via the eMC; US FDA prescribing information (openFDA / DailyMed) — cross-check; US labelling may differ from UK — not yet clinician-verified.
 Always confirm against the product SmPC and your local formulary before prescribing.